isicnimbizo/isicnimbizo.github.io/content/apply/stifug.md

     icon: ti-info

 ---

 _STIFUG awards are supported by the Simons Foundation_

 ***

 ### 2022 Application round closing dates

-> Applications are open throughout the year, but specific closing dates apply
+> Applications are open throughout the year, but specific closing dates apply.
+Applications submitted after closing dates will be reviewed in the next cycle.
+Applications submitted after 1 December 2023 may only be reviewed in early 2024.

-* Application round 1:    1 June 2022 (closed)
+* Application round 1: 1 August 2023
-* Application round 2:    30 October 2022 (closed)
+* Application round 2: 1 October 2023
-* Application round 3:    30 November 2022
+* Application round 3: 1 December 2023

 <!--  -->

 {{< rawhtml >}}
 <br>
-<a class="btn btn-outline-primary" href="https://forms.gle/K45kPNYuKP5iP3Z36" target="_blank" title="apply now">Application form</a>
+<a class="btn btn-outline-primary" href="https://forms.gle/amx1i9ANhfk3U6ZeA" target="_blank" title="apply now">Application form</a>
 {{< /rawhtml >}}

 ***